Coelodonta/Python_BinList/README.md

 Also, will calculate Hamming distance between two lists of same length.

+Functionality to convert a unipolar (0|1) representation to bipolar(-1|1) and vice versa.
+Useful for Bidirectional Associative Memory.
+(BAM)

 # Example:
 ```
 # Number to fixed length list with padding